San Gimignano Tuscany, Italy Travel Guide

 Wear comfortable shoes for walking on stone-paved streets and climbing towers.

-Pick up a map at the tourist office or use an offline map app.
+Grab a map at the tourist information center or use an offline map app.

-For popular attractions like Torre Grossa and the Duomo, booking tickets online can save time.
+For well-known places like Torre Grossa and the Duomo, booking tickets online can be a time-saver.

 Book Your Tickets HereMunicipal museums often offer combined tickets, providing access to multiple sites at a reduced price.